ribbon background

 OCD is characterized by two sets of symptoms; obsessions and compulsions.
 Obsessions are unwanted thoughts, urges, or images that cause overwhelming, distressing emotions.
 Compulsions are behaviors or actions that someone with OCD uses to eliminate obsessions or decrease the impact of uncomfortable feelings these obsessions cause.

-To better understand the question, “can obsessive-compulsive disorder be cured,” it helps to understand its causes, symptoms, and treatment options.2
+To better understand the question, “can obsessive-compulsive disorder be cured,” it helps to understand its How Is Obsessive Compulsive Disorder Treated?.

 How Does One Develop OCD?

 Like many mental health conditions, the precise cause of OCD remains unknown.
-Mental health experts believe there are several possible contributing factors to OCD development, including:3
+Mental health experts believe there are several possible contributing factors to OCD development, including:

 • Biological abnormalities or changes in body chemistry